danclay/eris-fleet/README.md

 A spin-off of [eris-sharder](https://github.com/discordware/eris-sharder) and [megane](https://github.com/brussell98/megane) with services and configurable logging.

+## Highlighted Features:

+- Clustering across cores
+- Sharding
+- Customizable logging
+- Services (non-eris workers)
+- IPC to communicate between clusters, other clusters, and services
+- Detailed stats collection
+- Use a modified version of eris
+- Soft cluster and service restarts where the old worker is killed after the new one is ready
+- Graceful shutdowns

 # Installation
 Run `npm install eris-fleet`
 or with yarn: `yarn add eris-fleet`